Dalea316-cmyk/Dalea316-cmyk/README.md

 # Hi, I'm Dalea
-### A PassionateBeginner Data Analyst eager to turn data into actionable insights!
+### A Passionate Beginner Data Analyst eager to turn data into actionable insights!

 ## About Me
 I'm a budding Data Analyst with a strong foundation in Excel, SQL, basic R programming for data manipulation.My journey into data analysis is driven by a curiosity to understand patterns, solve problems and contribute to data-driven decision-making.
 I'm ctively seeking opportunities to apply my skills and grow within a dynamic team.
 I am eager to leverage data-driven insights to solve real-world problems and contribute to impactful projects.